norepimorphism/imp/docs/architecture.md

 # Architecture

-Oracle follows a frontend-backend design.
-The frontend accepts textual input, which the backend translates into mathematics and returns the result back to the frontend, where the textual and/or graphical output is displayed.
+IMP follows a frontend-backend design.
+The frontend is an interactive shell program that forwards textual input to the backend, which lexes, parses, and evaulates its input as a mathematical expression before returning results back to the frontend in either textual or graphical form.

 ![](./backend-model.svg)